How to Think like Elon Musk - Jobidea24

 Dream big, and don't back down.

-Musk's vision is superb, from colonizing Mars, attaching artificial intelligence devices to human skulls, and building trains to run in space.
+Musk's vision is superb, including colonizing Mars, attaching artificial intelligence devices to human skulls, and building trains that can run in space.

-At the time, the major airlines were interested in improving their old technology every year, not coming up with something new.
+At the time, the major airlines were interested in improving their old technology every year rather than in developing new ones.

 "People sometimes think technology gets better yearly, but it doesn't.
 Smart people should work like crazy to improve it.
 That's how every technology gets better," he said.